-Test Local Memory Test Message On Failure This test gets a RAM location, saves the data from that location, then writes several different values to that location.
-It reads each value back, and checks it to be sure it is correct.
-It then restores the saved original data aback to the RAM and repeats the process at another location.
+Test Message On Failure Local Memory Test This test gets a RAM location, saves the data from that location, then writes several different values to that location.
+It reads each value back, restores the saved original data aback to the PAM and repeats the process at another location.
 Application Memory Test This test reads all flash memory, then calculates the sumcheck value and compares it to the sumcheck value previously calculated offline and stored in memory.
 Task Overflow This test checks the last eight locations in the task that has just completed to make sure that the values that were set up when the task was created have not changed.
 If they have, it indicates that the task has overflowed its memory, and destroyed memory in another task.